 If your home doesn’t already have a Smart Meter, chances are you will be getting one installed in the near future.
-DTE was starting to install smart meters in Michigan before we moved a few years ago.
+DTE was installing smart meters in Michigan before we moved a few years ago.
 Now that we’re in Ohio, Duke Energy recently installed new smart meter technology on our gas and electric meters.
 A smart meter can be on your electric meter, gas meter, and water meter.

 So What Is a Smart Meter Anyway?